...

 Commissioning Documentation

-Documentation plays a role in the commissioning process by recording the actions taken outcomes achieved and any recommendations or corrective measures identified.
-Key documentation comprises the commissioning plan, design review reports, meeting minutes, test procedures and the final commissioning report.
-These records serve as references for maintenance activities troubleshooting efforts and potential upgrades or modifications to building systems.
+Documentation is critical in the commissioning process.
+It records the actions taken, outcomes achieved, and any recommendations or corrective measures.
+Key documentation includes the commissioning plan, design review reports, meeting minutes, test procedures, and the final commissioning report in construction.
+These documents serve as references for maintenance, troubleshooting, and potential system upgrades, and help ensure compliance with industry standards while demonstrating performance to stakeholders.

 Advantages of Building Commissioning